Premise - effective parents learn...

 Ideally,

-all adults in your kids' multi-home family will take part.
-Many
+all adults in your kids' multi-home family will take part in this

 factors can prevent this ideal.
 Your option is to accept that, and say